 When it comes to spring cleaning, the only way to do it right is to go green.
 Not only are non-toxic cleaning products better for your health, there's another bonus: This is one of those times when going green also saves you money!
-Not only are the following five ingredients good for your health and your home’s cleanliness, they also cost way less to keep on hand than commercial cleaners.
+Not only are the following five green cleaning products good for your health and your home’s cleanliness, but they also cost way less to keep on hand than commercial cleaners.

 Ready to start scrubbing?
 Read on to learn about the only five weapons you’ll need in your cleaning arsenal:

 This simple white powder is as versatile as it is cheap – a 16-oz. box costs only about a dollar, and you can use it in all sorts of ways around the home.
 For example:

 On your carpet: If your pet or kid had an accident on the rug, sprinkle baking soda over the area and let it absorb the moisture.
 Vacuum the carpet when it’s dry.
 If a spot remains, gently brush a baking soda and water mixture into the carpet, let it dry, then vacuum.

 On your walls: Remove marks from walls by wiping with a damp sponge dipped in baking soda.